Sunamganj Sadar Upazila: Geography

 Sunamganj Sadar is located at 25°04′N 91°24′E. Geographically, it is situated on the northeastern part of Bangladesh.
-It has 50664 households and total area 268.61 km2.
+It has 49,557 households and total area 290.71 km2.
 It is the meeting place of three different upazilas.
 People are comparatively rich here and love fashion.
 Also It is placed near the bank of the Surma which is the longest river of Bangladesh.
 This area has mineral resources like natural gas, mineral oil, raw material for industries, crops, fish and so on.
 "Tanguar haor" has been included the world heritage site which has thousand species of bird, fish, reptiles and so on are living together.
-Every year many Bangladeshi and foreign tourists, researchers, nature-lovers, etc. visit.
+Every year, Bangladeshis and foreign tourists, researchers, environmentalists visit the area.